 - Infectious and parasitic diseases

-Furthermore, 27 percent of adults are obese, and 31 percent do not meet the recommended physical activity guidelines.
-Similar numbers exist for youth in regards to the level of physical activity.
-About 11 percent of 10th graders are obese, and 14 percent are overweight.5 So Washington certainly has its share of health concerns.
+Furthermore, about 29 percent of adults in Washington are obese, and only about 23.5 percent of adult residents meet the recommended physical activity guidelines for aerobic exercise and strength training.8 So Washington certainly has its share of health concerns.
 The state is going to require a variety of workers to meet the needs of its residents even though the industry is already growing strong.

 Healthcare occupations are broken down into two categories: (1) healthcare practitioners and technicians and (2) healthcare support.
-The healthcare practitioners and technicians' category includes higher-level, better-paying positions that often require credentials ranging from a diploma to a doctoral degree.
-The healthcare support category includes occupations that typically require less post-secondary training.
+The first category includes higher-level, better-paying positions that often require credentials ranging from a diploma to a doctoral degree.
+The second category includes occupations that typically require less post-secondary training.
 Check out both sub-sectors below, and explore some of the most in-demand occupations within them.
 You can prepare for many of these occupations at technical colleges in Washington.

-Healthcare Practitioners and Technicians—7,498 projected annual job openings
+Healthcare Practitioners and Technicians—58,652 projected annual job openings

 2. Business and Financial Operations

 The business and finance sector is filled with many exciting and interesting opportunities for budding professionals.
-In fact, Washington's small businesses created over 43,000 new jobs in 2013 alone.
-They make up 98 percent of the businesses in the state and employ over one million people, which is a little over half of the state's workforce.7
+In fact, Washington's small businesses created over 62,000 new jobs in 2018 alone.
+They make up 99.5 percent of businesses in the state and employ about 1.3 million people, which is a little over half of the state's workforce.9

 When you decide to take a business program at a Washington technical college, you generate a number of possibilities.
 Career paths range from accounting to human resources.
 And some of the largest sub-sectors include: professional, scientific, and technical services; real estate and rental and leasing services; the retail trade; administrative support; transportation and warehousing; and accommodation and food services.